Obexor/TuneScout/README.md

-# 🎵 Streamlit Music Upload and Streaming App
+# 🎵 Streamlit Music Upload, Streaming, and Equalizer App

 A simple yet powerful web application built with **Streamlit** that allows users to upload music, store its metadata and audio fingerprints in **Amazon DynamoDB**, and stream songs securely using pre-signed URLs from **Amazon S3**.
+Additionally, it includes an equalizer feature for enhancing the audio playback experience.

-This project demonstrates the integration of cloud services with a user-friendly interface for music upload, metadata management, deduplication using fingerprints, and secure streaming.
+This project demonstrates the integration of cloud services with a user-friendly interface for music upload, metadata management, deduplication using fingerprints, secure streaming, and audio equalization.

 ---